-All courses and lessons are work-at-your-own-pace.
-When you are ready for individualized feedback—developmental, line and end notes—from one of our faculty members, submit your work.
+All courses and lessons are work-at-your-own-pace including online writing workshops such as the Short Story Workshop, Short Short Story Workshop, Magic Realism Workshop, 30 Stories in 30 Days Workshop and more.
+When you are ready for individualized feedback—developmental edits, line edits and end notes—submit your work.
 Instructors have graduate degrees and professional publication experience in their workshop focuses.
 Participants may complete assignments anytime.
-We are open to English-speaking and writing participants both locally and globally and encourage gender and ethnic diversity in our workshops.
+We are open to English-speaking and writing participants both locally and globally and encourage gender and ethnic diversity in our online writing workshops.

 Are the instructors good?

 Our instructors are published in and have graduate coursework completed in their course focuses.
 They come to you with formal training, and they promise to put their expertise to work in support of your narrative strengths, while helping you identify areas of narrative need.
 Instructors have attended and graduated with creative writing and teaching degrees from Iowa Writers Workshop, Johns Hopkins, Yale, Brown, Harvard, Columbia, New School, New York University, SUNY, Portland, San Diego State University, Loyola University Chicago and University of Oregon.
 They live in Washington D.C., New York, Chicago, Ankara, San Diego, LA and Denver.
 They have taught at Iowa Writers Workshop, Yale, Harvard, Florida State, USC, Johns Hopkins, Iowa’s International Writing Program, Florida, Washington, Texas, New York University, Bennington, University of Illinois at Chicago and more.
 Several of them are award-winning and with books out.
 They have been interviewed and published in The Paris Review, The New Yorker, Atlantic Monthly, McSweeney’s, The Rumpus, The Nervous Breakdown, The New York Times, Salon, and more.
-They have won and been shortlisted for many awards.
-What they all share is an eye for innovative storytelling with solid narrative structure as well as a focus on personal voice.
-Learn more about our individual instructors.
+What they instructors share is an eye for innovative storytelling with solid narrative structure as well as a focus on personal voice.
+Learn more about our individual online writing workshops instructors.

 How do I okay eckleburg.org in my email settings?